-Right of stoppage in transitu.
-44. Subject to the provisions of this Ordinance, when the buyer of goods becomes insolvent, the unpaid seller who has parted with the possession of the goods has the right of stopping them in transitu, that is to say, he may resume possession of the goods as long as they are in course of transit, and may retain them until payment or tender of the price.
+44. Subject to this Act, when the buyer of goods becomes Right of insolvent, the unpaid seller who has parted with the possession of stoppage in transitu. the goods has the right of stopping them in transitu, that is to say, he may resume possession of the goods as long as they are in course of transit, and may retain them until payment or tender of the price.